netbirdio/netbird/README.md

 ```shell
 .\wiretrustee.exe service start
 ```
+> You may need to run Powershell as Administrator
 ### Running the Signal service
 After installing the application, you can run the signal using the command below:
 ````shell